 Students who are late to school shall be marked absent to class when the entire class is missed and marked tardy to the class that is partially missed.
-If a student misses more than 30min of a 50min class, the student will be considered unlawfully absent for that class period if they do not have an official written medical excuse etc. Unexcused/Unlawful tardies are considered a violation of the CSAL in that instruction time is missed.
+Unexcused/Unlawful tardies are considered a violation of the CSAL in that instruction time is missed.
 Unexcused tardies and unlawful absences from individual classes will be addressed in an Attendance Intervention Plan and may result in a referral to the District Attendance Office or Family Court.